 “The majority of carjacking cases we see are where shoppers are followed home from the malls and hijacked in their driveways.
 Criminals are aware shoppers have a car full of newly-purchased items and are generally easy, distracted targets.
 Awareness is your most effective defence.
 Keep an eye out for any suspicious vehicles that may be following you and if in doubt, drive to your nearest police station or security provider guard house,” says Hattingh.

-Remember the general hijacking safety tips such as waiting in the road for the gate to open before driving in, she adds, and make sure the gate is closed properly behind your vehicle before getting out.
+Remember the general hijacking safety tips such as waiting in the road for the gate to open before driving in.
+Before getting out of your vehicle, make sure the gate is closed properly behind you.

 When it comes to staying safe in malls, Hattingh encourages shoppers to carry as little as possible in handbags or pockets and rather leave unnecessary bank or store cards and large amounts of cash at home.
-Drawing money at an ATM also needs to be done with care.
+And, be careful when drawing money at an ATM.

 Top tips from the experts to ensure your safety at shopping malls and on the way home: